How to Remove a Member From an LLC in California? (Guide)

 The removal can happen unless the LLC's articles of organization or the operating agreement specify a method for LLC members to vote out other members.

-For one of our LLCs, the number of votes required was specified in the operating agreement; it can be a unanimous consent or partial 50/50.
+For one of our LLCs, the number of votes required was specified in the operating agreement; it can be a unanimous consent or a partial 50/50.

-California law supplies default rules for the procedure for voluntary withdrawal from a California LLC [1].
+California law supplies default rules for the procedure for voluntary withdrawal from a California LLC.

 If multiple members are in your CA LLC, the remaining members must sign the notice of withdrawal.

-For our case, the notice of withdrawal specified the effective date of the departure and identified any known debts or other obligations owed by our LLC.
+In our case, the notice of withdrawal specified the effective date of the departure and identified any known debts or other obligations owed by our LLC.

 If you voluntarily withdraw from an LLC without following these rules, then California law may treat this as wrongful dissociation under California's right of control statute.